GSA/fpki-guides/PIV-I Certification Playbook.md

 #***Play 8: Execute a Memorandum of Agreement***

-Once all of the above criteria have been successfully completed, the CPWG will submit a recommendation to the FPKIPA to cross certify with the applicant at the identified levels of assurance, including PIV-I. Upon a favorable vote, the applicant and the Chairs of the FPKIPA shall complete the  [Memorandum of Agreement (MOA)](http://idmanagement.gov/documents/memorandum-agreement-moa-template) citing each organization’s rights and responsibilities associated with the cross certification.
+Once all of the above criteria have been successfully completed, the CPWG will submit a recommendation to the FPKIPA to cross certify with the applicant at the identified levels of assurance, including PIV-I. Upon a favorable vote, the applicant and the Chairs of the FPKIPA shall complete a Memorandum of Agreement (MOA) citing each organization’s rights and responsibilities associated with the cross certification.

 ###**Checklist**